ninjaaron/compose-struct/README.rst

           self.bar = bar
           self.baz = spam

-You can, naturally implement any other methods you wish.
+You can, naturally, implement any other methods you wish.

-How's this different from attr.s_ and dataclasses_?
+How's this different from attrs_ and dataclasses_?
 A few ways.
-Aside from the use of ellipsis to create positional parameters, another that can be seen here is that everything is based on ``__slots__``, which means your attribute lookup will be faster and your instances more compact in ram.
-The alternatives allow you to use slots, but ``struct`` defaults to using slots.
+Aside from the use of ellipsis to create positional parameters, another that can be seen here is that everything is based on ``__slots__``, which means your attribute lookup will be faster and your instances more compact in memory. attrs_ allows you to use slots, but ``struct`` defaults to using slots.
 This means that attributes cannot be dynamically created.
 If a class needs private attributes, you may define additional slots with the usual method of defining ``__slots__`` inside the class body.

 Another important distinction is ``compose.struct`` doesn't define a bunch of random dunder methods.
 You get your ``__init__`` method and your ``__repr__`` and that's it.
+It is the opinion of the author that sticking all attributes in a tuple and comparing them usually is *not* what you want when defining a new type.
 However, it is still easy to get more dunder methods, as you will see in the following section.

 Interfaces
 ----------